-A course that was completed at another college or university may be considered for transfer to a Master's program provided that the course is classified as a graduate course; it was completed while the student was in a graduate or post-baccalaureate classification; the grade in the course is "B" (3.00 on a 4.00 scale) or better; the college or university is accredited by one of the following six U.S. regional accrediting agencies: the Southern Association of Colleges and Schools, the Middle States Association of Colleges and Schools, the North Central Association of Colleges and Schools, the Northwest Association of Colleges and Schools, or the Western Association of Colleges and Schools.
+A course that was completed at another college or university may be considered for transfer to a Master's program provided that the course is classified as a graduate course; it was completed while the student was in a graduate or post-baccalaureate classification; the grade in the course is "B" (3.00 on a 4.00 scale) or better; the college or university is accredited by one of the following six U.S. regional accrediting agencies: the Southern Association of Colleges and Schools, the Middle States Association of Colleges and Schools, the New England Association of Colleges and Schools, the North Central Association of Colleges and Schools, the North Central Association of Colleges and Schools, the Northwest Association of Colleges and Schools, or the Western Association of Colleges and Schools.